 Midcentury Modern design is all about a streamlined aesthetic, which means minimal tile treatments fit right in.
 Take this kitchen—horizontally stacked navy tile creates clean lines and a graphic color-block effect under that sleek floating shelf.

-Add visual interest to your minimal space with a super thin stacked tile.
-When set against clean, minty cabinets, the white backsplash-gray grout combo in this modern kitchen create depth with its grid-like pattern.
+Add visual interest to your minimal space with a super-thin stacked tile.
+When set against clean, minty cabinets, the white backsplash-gray grout combo in this modern kitchen creates depth with its grid-like pattern.

 Marble is often thought of as a luxury material, but it's versatile enough to adapt to any aesthetic.
 For example, horizontally stacked marble tile, a floating bench, and matte black fixtures add up to an ultra-modern finish in this minimal shower stall.